 How Do You Get an Expunction or Order of Nondisclosure in Texas?

 First, it is important to understand the difference between expunction and orders of nondisclosure in Texas.

 Expunction means that all or certain parts of your criminal record are completely erased.
 As far as the law is concerned, it's as if the incident (and any legal proceedings) never happened.
-Individuals eligible for expunction were generally arrested for a crime and never charged, or charged of a crime that was ultimately dismissed.
+Individuals eligible for expunction were generally arrested for a crime and never charged, or charged with a crime that was ultimately dismissed.

 Nondisclosure could still be an option if you are not eligible for expunction.
 An order of nondisclosure limits who can access your criminal records.
-It means your records are exempt from the Public Information Act, but are still available to criminal justice agencies, authorized non-criminal justice agencies and, of course, to you.
+It means your records are exempt from the Public Information Act but are still available to criminal justice agencies, authorized non-criminal justice agencies and, of course, to you.

 Don't Let Your Criminal Record Ruin Your Life.
 Call Attorney Walter Reaves for a Free Consultation

 It's part of human nature to make mistakes, but unfortunately, some mistakes can hurt our lives more than others.
 Texas can be very strict with people who break the law, but they are still forgiving in some ways with the options for expunction and nondisclosure.
 They understand that in certain situations, you really do not deserve to have your future negatively affected by your past actions.

 If you are interested in expunction or an order of nondisclosure and you'd like to find out if you qualify, contact Waco criminal attorney Walter Reaves at 254-296-0020 for more information.